• Skip to main content

 30 minutes

-One serving of Marry Me Chicken in white bowl over angel hair pasta garnished with fresh basil.
+Marry Me Chicken in white bowl with angel hair pasta and fork garnished with fresh basil leaves.

 Why This Recipe is a Keeper!

-I've been seeing "Marry Me Chicken" on numerous websites and food blogs lately, so I decided to look into why it has become so popular.
+I’ve seen “Marry Me Chicken” on numerous websites and food blogs lately, so I investigated why it has become so popular.

 I did have to chuckle when I looked at the ingredients for Marry Me Chicken because I've been making a similar sun-dried tomato chicken dish for personal chef clients for over 20 years!